 Blacktown North Out of School Hours service providing before and after school care has continued to provide an important service to the working parents.
 The BNOOSH is run by a parent committee and welcomes all parents to be a part of the service, by inviting parents and community members to be a part of meetings and also offer suggestions for the service.
-The service now has in excess of 28 students attending in the afternoons.
+The service now has in excess of 35 students attending in the afternoons.
 The BNOOSH also contributes to the school by paying for buses, speech pathologists, Chinese language lessons, excursions and purchasing resources for the school.
 Through this students are able to participate in educational experiences at a minimal cost.
+This will be the final year for the BNOOSH.
+A tender has been put out for a third party after school care.
+FUN KIDS will commence in 2023, as will vacation care.